hyshka/django-webpack-talk/SLIDES.md

 ## Overview

-- Explore two common architectures for integrating a SPA into Django
+- Explore two common architectures for integrating a Single Page App into Django

 - Live demo of the techmeet app (Same Origin)

-- Explain how Django serves the HTML + static files in production, but how Webpack serves the static files in development for hot reloading
+- Explain how Django serves the Single Page App in production

+- Explain how we use Webpack's DevServer in development

+- Summarize why I'm interested in exploring the Same Origin model

 ---